-- 49. On or around July 23, 2014, UBS breached the Exclusivity Agreement and revealed to the Consortium that VimpelCom had entered into the Exclusivity Agreement. - 50.
-Further, or in the alternative, VimpelCom breached the Exclusivity Agreement and revealed to the Consortium that it had entered into the Exclusivity Agreement.
+- 63. 49.
+On or around July 23, 2014, UBS breached the Exclusivity Agreement and revealed to the Consortium that VimpelCom had entered into the Exclusivity Agreement. - 64.
+50. Further, or in the alternative, VimpelCom breached the Exclusivity Agreement and revealed to the Consortium that it had entered into the Exclusivity Agreement.

-- 51. Together with Lacavera and Globalive, the Consortium began discussing how they might cause VimpelCom to breach the Exclusivity Agreement so as to prevent Catalyst from successfully acquiring Wind. - 52.
-The Consortium's and Globalive's joint intention was to induce VimpelCom to breach the Exclusivity Agreement knowing that, in so doing, they would cause damage to Catalyst. - 53.
-In or about August 2014, the members of the Consortium, Globalive and Lacavera entered into a conspiracy the predominant purpose of which was to induce VimpelCom to breach the Exclusivity Agreement, to cause VimpelCom to cease negotiating with Catalyst in good faith and to thereby cause harm to Catalyst (the "Conspiracy"). - 54.
-The following parties met in in or about August 2016 to discuss how to induce VimpelCom to breach the Exclusivity Agreement, as particularized below: - (a) Michael Leitner ("Leitner"), as the principal of Tennenbaum; - (b) Lawrence Guffy ("Guffy") and Hamish Burt, ("Burt") as principals of LG Capital Investors LLC ("LG") and the manager of the managing member of 64NM GP; - (c) Greg Boland ("Boland"), Anthony Griffin ("Griffin"), Tom Dea ("Dea") and Peter Fraser ("Fraser"), as principals of West Face; - (d) Michael Serruya ("M. Serruya"), Aaron Serruya ("A. Serruya"), and Simon Serruya ("S. Serruya"), as principals of Serruya; - (e) Terence Hui ("Hui"), as principal of Novus; and - (f) Lacavera, as the principal of Globalive (together, the "Conspirators").
+- 65. 51.
+Together with Lacavera and Globalive, the Consortium began discussing how they might cause VimpelCom to breach the Exclusivity Agreement so as to prevent Catalyst from successfully acquiring Wind. - 66.
+52. The Consortium's and Globalive's joint intention was to induce VimpelCom to breach the Exclusivity Agreement knowing that, in so doing, they would cause damage to Catalyst. - 67.
+53. In or About On August 1, 2014, the members of the Consortium, Globalive, and Lacavera and UBS (together, the Conspirators") entered into a conspiracy. †The predominant purpose of which was to induce VimpelCom to breach the Exclusivity Agreement, to cause VimpelCom to cease negotiating with Catalyst in good faith and to thereby cause harm to Catalyst (the "Conspiracy"). - 68.
+54. The following parties met in in or about attended a call on August 2016 1, 2014 to discuss how to induce VimpelCom to breach the Exclusivity Agreement, as particularized below: - (a) Michael Leitner ("Leitner"), as the principal of Tennenbaum; - (b) Lawrence Guffy ("Guffy") and Hamish Burt, ("Burt") as principals of LG Capital Investors LLC ("LG") and the manager of the managing member of 64NM GP; - (c) Greg Boland ("Boland"), Anthony Griffin ("Griffin"), Tom Dea ("Dea") and Peter Fraser ("Fraser"), as principals of West Face; - (d) Michael Serruya ("M. Serruya"), Aaron Serruya ("A. Serruya"), and Simon Serruya ("S. Serruya"), as principals of Serruya;